nabeelvalley/docs/content/docs/iot/raspberry-pi-headless-setup.md

 > [Docs](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md)

+## With Raspberry Pi Imager

+> Information on using th Raspberry Pi Imager advanced options can be found on [the Raspberry Pi website](https://www.raspberrypi.com/news/raspberry-pi-imager-update-to-v1-6/)

+Using Raspberry Pi Imager, you can click on the advanced options icon (cog) at the bottom right of the UI or type `ctrl + shift + x` to open the menu.
+In this menu be sure to configure the following options

+- Enable SSH
+- WiFi SSID and Password
+- Optional: Change Username and Password
+- Optional: Set Hostname

+## Without Raspberry Pi Imager

-Since you won't be able to ineract with the Pi (because it's headless) you will want to configure the WiFi if you will be using it through that
+Since you won't be able to interact with the Pi (because it's headless) you will want to configure the WiFi if you will be using it through that

+### Setup WiFi

 Create a `wpa_supplicant.conf` in your Pi's root directory in your SD Card, this will be copied to the correct place when starting up.
 The file should have the following contents: